DenzelAnoliefo/odin-recipes/README.md

 Through this project, I learned and practiced my HTML fundamentals.
 Basic concepts such as inserting images, links, lists, etc.

-Later on, I'll be updating this project using CSS and further down the line in my learning journey using JavaScript.
+Later on, I'll be updating and styling the website using CSS.

+Check out the **[Recipes](https://denzelanoliefo.github.io/odin-recipes/index.html)** website.